Paninaro

 A virtual instrumental, basic and repetitive, it seems very much a "Chris Lowe track" from beginning to end and has been cited by Neil as indicative of his musical partner's fondness for simplicity.
 (As he said in an interview with Andrew Sullivan, "Chris likes very simple, repetitive dance music, with a single uplifting phrase.")
 Neil has little to do except sing "Paninaro oh, oh, oh" over and over.
 Some mixes feature excerpts from a television interview in which Chris expostulates on his likes and dislikesmostly dislikes.

-The Boys obviously think a lot of this song; nearly a decade later they would release an entirely new version as "Paninaro '95."
+The Boys obviously thought a lot of this song; nearly a decade later they would release an entirely new version as "Paninaro '95."
+On the other hand, years later Chris told an interviewer that he had grown tired of it, even to the point of having come to dislike it.

 Annotations